rhyslwells/Data-Archive/content/standardised/learning rate.md

 ---
 ### Description

-The learning rate is a  [[hyperparameter]] in machine learning that ==determines the step size at which a model's parameters are updated during training==.
-It plays a significant role in the optimization process, particularly in algorithms like [[Gradient Descent]] which are used to minimize the [[loss function]].
+The learning rate is a  [[Hyperparameter]] in machine learning that ==determines the step size at which a model's parameters are updated during training==.
+It plays a significant role in the optimization process, particularly in algorithms like [[Gradient Descent]] which are used to minimize the [[Loss function]].

 ### Key Points about Learning Rate: